Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 [The following article](https://stackoverflow.com/questions/640403/can-you-prevent-a-command-from-going-into-the-bash-shell-command-history)
 explains measures that can be taken to ensure the command is not recorded.

-You can run the Aircloak provided utility as follows:
+You can run the Aircloak-provided utility as follows:

 ```
 $ docker run -it quay.io/aircloak/air:VERSION bin/air hash_passwords password1 password2